-The European Charter for Regional or Minority Languages (ECRML) adopts terminology regarding the categories of languages that meet the necessary criteria to be qualified as such.1 Article 1 of the ECRML defines the objectively distinct characteristics of regional or minority languages:
+1) The ECRML adopts terminology regarding the categories of languages that meet the necessary criteria to be qualified as such.
+Article 1 of the ECRML defines the objectively distinct characteristics of regional or minority languages:

-Article 1 - Definitions For the purposes of this Charter: a. "regional or minority languages" means languages that are: i. traditionally used within a given territory of a State by nationals of that State who form a group numerically smaller than the rest of the State's population; and ii. different from the official language(s) of that State; it does not include either dialects of the official language(s) of the State or the languages of migrants; b. "territory in which the regional or minority language is used" means the geographical area in which the said language is the mode of expression of a number of people justifying the adoption of the various protective and promotional measures provided for in this Charter; c. "non-territorial languages" means languages used by nationals of the State which differ from the language or languages used by the rest of the State's population but which, although traditionally used within the territory of the State, cannot be identified with a particular area thereof.

-- 2) The conceptual criteria for regional or minority languages follow factual and general criteria and do not correspond, as such, to legal definitions.
-The Charter does not explicitly identify which languages existing in Europe correspond to regional or minority languages in Europe.
+Article 1 - Definitions

+For the purposes of this Charter:

+- a. "regional or minority languages" means languages that are: - i. traditionally used within a given territory of a State by nationals of that State who form a group numerically smaller than the rest of the State's population; and - ii. different from the official language(s) of that State; it does not include either dialects of the official language(s) of the State or the languages of migrants; - b. "territory in which the regional or minority language is used" means the geographical area in which the said language is the mode of expression of a number of people justifying the adoption of the various protective and promotional measures provided for in this Charter; - c. "non-territorial languages" means languages used by nationals of the State which differ from the language or languages used by the rest of the State's population but which, although traditionally used within the territory of the State, cannot be identified with a particular area thereof. - 2) The conceptual criteria for regional or minority languages follow factual and general criteria and do not correspond, as such, to legal definitions.
+The ECMRL does not explicitly identify which languages existing in Europe correspond to regional or minority languages in Europe.
 This treatment is deferred to national legal systems.
-The European Charter aims to focus on linguistic-cultural diversity and heritage, valuing existing languages recognized by the respective States, which declare, at the time of ratification, which languages are included in the protection of the ECRML. - 3) The concept of a regional language implies that it is a language designated in a specific part of the territory of the respective State, which is used by the majority of citizens using the recognized language.
+The ECRML aims to focus on linguistic-cultural diversity and heritage, valuing existing languages recognized by the respective States, which declare, at the time of ratification, which languages are included in the protection of the ECRML. - 3) The concept of a regional language implies that it is a language designated in a specific part of the territory of the respective State, which is used by the majority of citizens using the recognized language. - 4) In contrast, for a minority language, this qualification does not necessarily have a specific territorial basis, as is the case with regional languages.
+However, to determine the nature of the minority language, it requires compliance with the requisites provided in sub-paragraphs (i) and (ii).
+Such a language implies that it is numerically smaller than the population of the State's territory in general or in a specific part of that state territory that uses a distinct language from the majority language of the State.

-1 Explanatory Report to the European Charter for Regional or Minority Languages
+&lt;sup>1 Explanatory Report to the European Charter for Regional or Minority Languages